Routstr/sixty-nuts/tests/integration/README.md

 - Uses fresh generated nsec keys for each test run
 - Tests against real public relays (no mocking)
-- Handles rate limiting gracefully
+- Handles rate limiting gracefully with `pytest.skip()`
 - Comprehensive coverage of both relay.py and events.py
 - Tests both successful operations and error conditions
+- Robust error detection for relay-specific responses
+- Automatic fallback when relays are unavailable or rate limited

 #### Running